elastic/android-agent-demo/edot-collector/README.md

-This module is part of the Sample application.
-Take a look at the [Sample application guide](../README.md) to learn more.
+This module is part of the Demo application.
+Take a look at the [Demo application guide](../README.md) to learn more.